pivotal/docs-platform-automation/docs/index.md

-    * Not Comprehensive: Workflows that use Platform Automation Toolkit may also contain `om` commands, custom tasks, and even interactions with the Ops Manager user interface.
+    * Not Comprehensive: Workflows that use Platform Automation Toolkit may also contain `om` commands, custom tasks, and even interactions with the Tanzu Operations Manager user interface.
       Platform Automation Toolkit is a set of tools to use alongside other tools, rather than a comprehensive solution.

 * A documented and supported deployment of Concourse CI to use with Platform Automation Toolkit.
   The [Concourse for Platform Automation docs][concourse-for-pa] provide a step-by-step tutorial for how to get started.
-  This approach to deploying Concourse uses the BOSH Director deployed by Ops Manager to deploy and maintain Concourse, Credhub, and UAA.
+  This approach to deploying Concourse uses the BOSH Director deployed by Tanzu Operations Manager to deploy and maintain Concourse, Credhub, and UAA.

 The [Task Reference][task-reference] topic discusses these example tasks further.